 2. Train your kids to listen and follow directions

-Train your children to listen and follow directions with household activities.
-Say, "I want you to take these dirty clothes and put them in the blue laundry basket.
+Teach children to listen and follow directions with household activities.
+Say, “I want you to take these dirty clothes and put them in the blue laundry basket.”
 If they have difficulties following a few simple directions, have them say them back to you.
-"So tell me what I would like you to do next."
+“Tell me what I asked you to do.”
 As the child succeeds following one or two steps, add more.